 The School of Journalism awards a variety of scholarship funds donated by alumni and friends of the school.
 These are awarded through the KU Endowment Association.
 The deadline for scholarship applications is Dec.
 1 of each academic year.
 Visit our scholarship information page

 for details.
-At this year's awards and scholarships ceremony, the J-School recognized over 150 outstanding students with more than a half a million dollars in scholarships and awards.
+Last year, the J-School awarded more nearly $600,000 in scholarships and awards to J-School students.
 See additional opportunities for journalism students here

 .
 KU's external scholarship site, www.scholarships.ku.edu

 , is an excellent resource for external scholarships.